Jarrell Miller: Failed fight attempts

-On August 10, terms were agreed for Miller to fight American highly-ranked contender Michael Hunter (24-1-2, 17 KOs) on September 11, 2025 in Las Vegas.
-The fight would headline an event in Las Vegas prior to the Canelo Álvarez-Terence Crawford event at Allegiant Stadium on September 13, 2025.
+On August 10, terms were agreed for Miller to fight American highly-ranked contender Michael Hunter (24–1–2, 17 KOs) on September 11, 2025 in Las Vegas.
+The fight would headline an event in Las Vegas prior to the Canelo Álvarez vs. Terence Crawford event at Allegiant Stadium on September 13, 2025.
 Hunter was unbeaten as a heavyweight, winning 12 of his 14 fights.
 Within a day of the fight being announced, Don King filed a cease and desist order to the organisers to prevent the fighting taking place.
 In May 2025, King won a purse bid for $1,100,000, in order to promote WBA 'regular' champion Kubrat Pulev's defence against Hunter.
 In a statement, he said, “Hunter is under contract to Don King Productions and he’ll be fighting for a world championship.”
 At the same time it was revealed that Hunter released a formal legal declaration asserting his status as a free agent.
 Hunter alleged that DKP was in "material breach" due to a failure to respond to legal correspondence by April 27, thereby terminating any contractual obligations.
 On August 13, King announced Pulev vs. Hunter to take place on October 4 at Casino Miami in Florida.
 On August 21, Miller posted on his social media to confirm that the fight with Hunter would not take place.
 The WBA determined that Hunter was no longer in a mandatory position due to complications related to his promotion.

 Miller emerged as a leading candidate to be Chisora's final opponent on December 13, 2025.
 Miller stated that he had signed contracts and was ready for the fight.
-However, on October 25, Chisora chose to fight Dillian Whyte (31-4, 21 KOs) in a trilogy match instead of Miller and other heavyweight contenders.
+However, on October 25, Chisora chose to fight Dillian Whyte (31–4, 21 KOs) in a trilogy match instead of Miller and other heavyweight contenders.
 He told Ring Magazine, “Chisora has been calling me for months, saying to stay in shape and that we were going to make it happen.
 We signed up for VADA, we signed the contract, everything was good to go and ready to clear, and all of a sudden, he didn't want to fight.
 He might know that his body is not ready for a Big Baby fight.
 Opportunities get missed, and they never come back sometimes.
 Chisora has earned the right to feel the way that he wants to.
 He's never been a person to back down from fights.
 I honestly don't know [why he had a change of heart].
 I don't think he's scared of me.
 But I definitely think that he knows fighting me would be his last fight."

 In November 2025, Miller was photographed with Eddie Hearn, suggesting an improvement in their relationship, despite being on opposing sides since 2019.
 In a post, Miller expressed gratitude towards Hearn, implying a potential significant development on the horizon.